-For many businesses who simply don’t have the time, resources or expertise to plough into inbound, it may make financial sense to employ an agency that can bring all the expertise, experience and strategy to help grow your business.
+For many businesses who simply don’t have the time or resources to plough into inbound, it may make financial sense to employ an agency that can bring all the expertise, experience, and strategy to help you grow your business.

 Inbound isn’t just something that you can start as a side project.
 It takes planning and the right people, along with systems, marketing technology, training and support to get it right.
 Choosing a specialist agency (like us) will get your inbound marketing moving faster and with a whole team of experts at your disposal, your strategy will be kept on track.

 The cost of using an agency vs your own people (who probably already have enough to do) will most likely be lower in the long term.
 You can always take it in-house completely or in part at any time you need to — it's your process and your asset.

 Considering an inbound marketing agency?
 View our pricing plans.